asjn3e/Moshified/README.md

 # Moshified

- welcome to Moshified a web hosting and domain center template baced on HTML and CSS and just a litle bit JS (around 4 lines)
-- the design idea is from <a href="https://github.com/mosh-hamedani">Mosh Hamedani</a>
+welcome to moshified a HTML CSS based template with a litle bit javascript (around 4 lines) desined by <a href="https://github.com/mosh-hamedani">Mosh Hamedani</a> and converted to code by me

 <img src="https://raw.githubusercontent.com/asjn3e/Moshified/master/images/standard.jpg">

 <a href="https://asjn3e.github.io/Moshified/" ><h2>visit demo</h2></a>